openvinotoolkit/model_server/docs/ensemble_scheduler.md

     * Pre-defined Node Types
     * Other Node Types
 * <a href="#example">Example Use Case</a>
-    1. Prepare the models
+    * Prepare the models
-    2. Define required models and pipeline
+    * Define a pipeline
-    3. Start model server
+    * Start model server
-    4. Requesting the service
+    * Requesting the service
-    5. Analyze pipeline execution in server logs
+    * Analyze pipeline execution in server logs

 ## Node Types <a name="node-type"></a>